pyer/Containers/puppet_agent/README.md

 ### Getting started

-1. Build the container puppetagent with `./build` script
+1. Build this container with `./build` script

 2. Start it with `./run` script